- Pine Trailhead to the Mogollon Rim

 - Spring, Summer and Fall

 - Current weather forecast

-Water may be found at Red Rock Spring, Pine Spring, Webber Creek, Bray Creek, North Sycamore Creek, Chase Creek and Pieper Hatchery Spring
+Water may seasonally be found at Red Rock Spring and Pine Spring.
+It is usually found at Webber Creek, Bray Creek, North Sycamore Creek, and East Verde River.
+Check the online Arizona Trail Water Report for current information at https://aztrail.org/explore/water-sources/.

 - All water along this passage should be purified prior to use.